 Pairing Suggestions

-- Pasta Pairings: While lobster ravioli is a star on its own, you can experiment with other filled pastas like crab or shrimp tortellini for variety.
+- Pasta Pairings: Try other seafood pastas like crab or shrimp scampi pasta for variety.

-- Side Dishes: A light arugula salad with a lemon vinaigrette or sautéed seasonal vegetables can complement the richness of the ravioli.
+- Side Dishes: An arugula salad with lemon vinaigrette or seasonal veggies sautéed in olive oil work well.

-- Wine Pairings: Opt for a crisp white wine, such as Sauvignon Blanc or a light-bodied Pinot Grigio, to help cut through the richness of the sauce.
+- Wine Pairings: A crisp white wine, like Sauvignon Blanc or Pinot Grigio, helps cut through the creaminess.

 Storing and Reheating Leftover Sauce